HMS-Core/hms-wallet-severdemo/README.md

 ## Introduction
 HUAWEI-Wallet-Server Demo is sample code showing how to use the HUAWEI-Wallet-Server interfaces.
 The HUAWEI-Wallet-Server interfaces contain REST APIs for six types of passes (Loyalty Card, Offer, Gift Card, Boarding Pass, Transit Pass, and Event Ticket).
-You can use these REST APIs to implement operations such as adding, querying or updating passes.<br>
+You can use these REST APIs to implement operations such as adding, querying, or updating passes.<br>
 Before you use this Demo, you should have a HUAWEI developer account, and have already created an app to implement the HUAWEI wallet service.
-This “app” doesn’t have to be a software that will be actually installed on cell phones.
+This “app” doesn’t have to be a program that will be actually installed on cell phones.
 It means an application of using the HUAWEI wallet service.
 So please create an app on the [HUAWEI AppGallery Connect (AGC) website](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) even if you are not going to develop mobile apps.
 If you haven't, please refer to [Register a HUAWEI ID](https://developer.huawei.com/consumer/en/doc/start/10104) and [Create an App](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-create_app).

 ## Supported Environments
 Maven and Oracle Java 1.8.0.211 or higher are required to run the Demo project.